Get to Know

 Mrs. Matthews has been teaching preschool and elementary school for over 25 years.
 She grew up in East Rockaway, New York and moved to Pennsylvania to attend college.

-Mrs. Matthews danced in high school at the local dance studio and enjoyed partaking in her school theater.
+Mrs. Matthews danced in high school at the local dance studio and enjoyed partaking in her school theater program.
 She still likes to jump in and take adult classes every once in a while!

-You’ll see Mrs. Matthews at the front desk every day!
+You’ll see Mrs. Matthews at the front desk!
 If you have any questions, need to make a payment, or just want to say hi, stop by!

 Miss Torre Viola